 #4 – Sovereign Credit Analysts

 Countries across the world borrow funds from other nations, IMFIMFThe full form of IMF is International Monetary Fund.
 It is an organization of international recognition based in Washington DC comprising of 189 countries working towards international monetary cooperation with an objective of establishing economic stability across the globe., world bank, and other financial institutions.
 A sovereign analyst measures creditworthiness of the government of a Country.
 They are majorly employed with rating agencies that give a sovereign credit rating.
 They analyze a nation on the basis of tax compliance, geopolitical stability, tax collection, government spending, fiscal deficitFiscal DeficitFiscal deficit refers to the situation where the total budget expenditure exceeds the total budget receipts, excluding the government borrowings in a given fiscal year.
 It determines the amount the government needs to borrow for meeting its excess expenditure., amongst other factors.

 #5 – Credit Investment Analyst

-- Banks and related financial institutions: Commercial and public banks which provide credit to public and corporate firms are biggest employers of this analysts or measure the creditworthiness of the loan applicant.
+- Banks and related financial institutions: Commercial and public banks that provide credit to public and corporate firms are the biggest employers of these analysts or measure the creditworthiness of the loan applicant.

 - Rating agencies: This is work with rating agencies to give a credit rating to banks, financial institutions, corporations, and governments.
 There are three global credit rating agencies which employ such analysts – Moody’s Investor Services, Standard & Poor’s Rating Services, and Fitch Ratings.